ajholguin/getdata_course_project/CodeBook.md

-This dataset (tidy_data.txt) contains the summarized mean values of each variable from
+This dataset (tidy_data.txt) contains the summarized mean values of each variable from the activity tracking dataset.
+It is formatted in a wide format, with the id variables (subjectID, activityID, and activityLabel) representing a unique observation of a subject performing an activity, and the rest of the columns representing observed variables on that observation.

 The following variables are included in the file: